 – Construction department with six workshops

-– General renovation of the monastery since 1977; costs: EUR 1.1 million/year (60% paid by the monastery, 25% by the Province of Lower Austria, the remaining 15% by the Federal Government, the Archdiocese of Vienna and the Town of Klosterneuburg)
+– General renovation of the abbey since 1977; costs: EUR 1.1 million/year (60% paid by the monastery, 25% by the Province of Lower Austria, the remaining 15% by the Federal Government, the Archdiocese of Vienna and the Town of Klosterneuburg)

-– Ongoing renovation expenses for 28 parishes in Vienna, Lower Austria and Norway: EUR 3 million/year (one third paid by the monastery, one third by the respective parish and one third by the Archdiocese of Vienna)
+– Ongoing renovation expenses for 28 parishes in Vienna, Lower Austria and Norway: EUR 3 million/year (one third paid by the abbey, one third by the respective parish and one third by the Archdiocese of Vienna)